ietf-wg-privacypass/base-drafts/drafts/draft-davidson-pp-architecture/draft-davidson-pp-architecture.md

 Extensions MUST NOT modify the format and/or structure of the global configuration registry, other than specifying the data format of each of the fields that are used.
-If en extension requires a modified configuration registry, then such a change is interpreted to lie outside of the Privacy Pass ecosystem, and is thus not supported.
+If an extension requires a modified configuration registry, then such a change is interpreted to lie outside of the Privacy Pass ecosystem, and is thus not supported.